ey92/notes/1101/1101notes.md

 	- parabola -> palabra
 3. **haplology**: elimination of syllable when two identical or similar syllables occur consecutively
 	- Engla-land -> England

+## Comparative Reconstruction
+- comparative method developed 19th century largely by reference to one language family
+- proposal of PIE, Sir William Jones, 1st paper 30 yrs later
+- first step is to decide that a group of languages are genetically related, by comparing them
+	- sometimes relation is obvious (Germanic languages)
+- systematic changes are important, not similar sounds
+	- w (PIE) -> f (Scottish Gaelic), g (Welsh)

 ---
 ##### Prelim 1 content